emlid/emlid-docs/docs/reach/common/quickstart/connecting-to-the-internet.md

 ??? note "Steps for Wi-Fi network"

-	If you connecting to Wi-Fi wait until the blue LED starts blinking slowly.
+	When connecting to Wi-Fi, wait until the blue LED starts blinking slowly.

 ??? note "Steps for mobile hotspot"

-	If you connecting to mobile hotspot do the following steps:
+	When connecting to mobile hotspot, do the following steps:

 	* Enable Wi-Fi hotspot on your mobile device
 	* Check that it has the same name and password as you filled in the previous step
-	* Now reboot the device with the **Power** button
+	* Now reboot the device with the *Power* button
 	* Reach should connect to your hotspot during the next boot

-* If the connection is successful, you will see blue LED is blinking slowly
+* If the connection is successful, you will see the blue LED is blinking slowly

 	<p style="text-align:center" ><img src="../img/quickstart/connecting-to-the-internet/running-client.gif" style="width: 400px;" /></p>